donal-omahony/qtumbook/en/part1/utxos-balances.md

 In Ethereum, you'd typically have an account with an unique address that holds a balance.
 You'd be sending/receiving money and interacting with Smart Contracts using one account.

 In QTUM, you don't really have accounts.
 Instead, you have a collection of UTXOs, each of which has its own address.
 An UTXO may be used only once when you send money or interact with a Smart Contract.
-If an UTXO has more value than you intend to use, it'd be splitted up into multiple UTXOs after a transaction.
+If an UTXO has more value than you intend to use, it'd be split up into multiple UTXOs after a transaction.

 In this chapter we'll explore the UTXO model by sending some money using the `qcli` command, and peeking into the transaction data.